The Regency Wardrobe collection - research & making - Filigree

 Then I came across this, known as a poke bonnet, made of straw and horsehair.
 I thought it interesting that brims became so much longer; finding not for the first time that our Regency ancestors could be quick to poke fun.

 In Women's Headdress and Hairstyles it states that brim size: "...appears to be a marker of the decade a bonnet stems from for whilst by 1830 they'd grown to huge proportions, framing the face, hiding the profile and often involving a veil they decreased dramatically in the 1840’s (still covering most of the wearer’s hair and much of her face) and still further from the mid 1850’s (beginning to expose more of the face and hair)..."

-At Bath Fashion Museum I saw a splendid example of a Brim gone mad, but this time upwards and outwards this time, instead of forwards.
-One that surely equally must have risked becoming the subject of a satirist, for its excessive size; whilst yet being wonderful for all that:
+At Bath Fashion Museum I saw a splendid example of a Brim gone mad, but this time upwards and outwards, instead of forwards.
+This one surely risked becoming the subject of a satirist for its excessive size; it is yet wonderful for all that: